 South Island offers visitors an impressive array of natural scenery that cannot be imitated.
 The West Coast alone features rivers, rain forests, glaciers and geological treasures that have earned The Great Coast Road its title as one of the worlds top coastal drives.
 If you’re seeking adventure, wander inland and you’ll find yourself skiing, white water rafting, bungy jumping, jet boating and canyon swinging surrounded by some of mother natures most pristine backdrops.

-South Island is also home to New Zealand’s largest wine growing region, Marlborough, in which you can visit more than 40 cellar doors by yourself or on a per-arranged wine tour.
+South Island is also home to New Zealand’s largest wine growing region, Marlborough, in which you can visit more than 40 cellar doors by yourself or on a pre-arranged wine tour.